uncleash/DS_Tutorial/content/en-US/030-Content/_index.md

 You can think of the folders within "Content" as modules.
 For example, if you wanted to add a module about "Setting Up", you would add a folder to the "Content folder" and title it "030-Setting Up".
 You would then add your information to that module.
 The number before the title signifies the order of that module.
 So "030-Setting Up" would come after "020-Getting Started" and before "090-Conclusion".

 You can then organize your content within that folder by adding [markdown](https://www.markdownguide.org/basic-syntax) files.

+> **_NOTE:_** You can add HTML tags to the markdown document when you need an additional formatting

 To add a markdown file, right click the folder you want this file to appear in and select "New File".
 Give the submodule a title that reflects its numerical order followed by ".md".
 For example, if you wanted the module "020-Getting Started" to have 2 "submodules", you would title the first one  "10_first.md" and the second one "20_second.md".
 (Note: files have to end in ".md" for the system to recognize it as a markdown file).

 ![Submodules](/images/structure.png)